-If we are unable to obtain, maintain or protect intellectual property rights related to any of our product candidates or any future product candidates, we may not be able to compete effectively in our market.
+If we are unable to obtain, maintain or protect intellectual property rights related to Omisirge, GDA-201 or any future product candidates, we may not be able to compete effectively in our market.

 We rely upon a combination of patents, trade secret protection and confidentiality agreements to protect the intellectual property related to our technologies and product candidates.
 Our success depends in large part on our ability to obtain and maintain patent and other intellectual property protection in the United States and in other countries with respect to our proprietary technology and product candidates.